zgorawski/TheArchiveOfVelKoz/README.md

 # About the project

-Download Item Set file based on build used in choosen game.
+Download an Item Set file based on a build used in the chosen game.

 An unusual build from the last game did work? - save it as an Item Set!
 Someone played exceptionally well? - copy their build as an Item Set!